 If you believe in a company and want to help them develop and flourish, crowdfunding allows you to purchase shares in the company and be part of the business’ journey.
 There’s also a considerable group of individual investors who actively invest in private companies to achieve a strong return on investment.
 If the company’s value increases, the value of its shares will increase.
 Similarly, if the value of the company falls, the value of your shares will also fall.

 Houst is a short-let management company making it easy for property owners to host on Airbnb, Booking.com, Expedia and more.
 Houst has crowdfunded a few times on our platform raising a total of £10,952,852 from 2,526 investors.
-Houst’s valuation has increased by 3,279.4% which means there’s been an increase in share price and holding value.
+Houst’s valuation has increased by 3,279.4% which means there’s been an increase in share price and holding value (at the time of writing).

 The fact that you don’t have to be a High Net Worth individual to get started and build an investment portfolio of private companies makes crowdfunding an appealing alternative investment asset.
 Seedrs’ objective is to democratise venture capital and make private investing accessible to the average retail investor.
 In our first podcast episode with Seedrs co-founder and Executive Chairman, Jeff Lynn, you can learn more about our mission.